yodkwtf/java-development-course/README.md

 A collection of Java notes, exercises, small projects, and the rest from the Java course I took on Udemy.
 The course is called [The Complete Java Development Bootcamp](https://www.udemy.com/course/the-complete-java-development-bootcamp/) and it's created by Rayan Slim, Jad Slim, and Jose Portilla.

-For more info about a specific chapter, navigate to that chapter's directory and check out the readme file for the documentation.
+The course covers a wide range of topics related to Java programming, including data types, functions, object-oriented programming, exception handling, data structures, and more.

 ## Contents

+For info about a specific chapter, navigate to that chapter's directory and check out the readme file for the documentation.

 #### Chapters